QuadmanSWE/QuadmanSWE.github.io/docs/cv/index.md

 `2021-current`

-I designed a SQL Server database application and set up the pipeline to get development rolling.
+I designed a SQL Server database application and set up the pipeline to get development rolling with CI/CD out of the gate.
 I lead a team developing this application to help optimize return of investment in refining raw materials.
-The application interacts with different users and systems to
+The application interacts with different users and systems.